 Factors that improve pay

 Have you wondered why some pilots are paid more than others?
-Simple, it’s because of the amount of certificates that a pilot has.
+Simple, it’s because of the number of certificates that a pilot has.
 The more certificates you get, the more hours you’ll spend on training which in turn means that you’re very qualified and experienced.